cloudmesh/classes/docs/source/overview.rst

 * https://www.acm.org/publications/proceedings-template

-however you have to remove the copyright notice.
+however you have to remove the ACM copyright notice in the LaTeX version.

 There will be **NO EXEPTION** to this format.
-In case you are in a team, you can use either github while collaboratively developing the LaTeX document or use MicrosoftOne Drive which allows collaborative editing features.
+In case you are in a team, you can use either gitlab while collaboratively developing the LaTeX document or use MicrosoftOne Drive which allows collaborative editing features.
 All bibliographical entries must be put into a bibliography manager such as jabref, endnote, or Mendeley.
-This will gurantee that you follow proper citation styles.
-You can use either ACM or IEEE refernce styles.
-YOur final submission will include the bibligraphy file as a separte document.
+This will guarantee that you follow proper citation styles.
+You can use either ACM or IEEE reference styles.
+Your final submission will include the bibliography file as a separate document.

-Documents that do not follow the ACM format and are not accomponied by refrences managed with jabref or endnote will be returned without review.
+Documents that do not follow the ACM format and are not accompanied by references managed with jabref or endnote will be returned without review.

 Report Checklist: